Alexturner2000/Network-Engineering-Vault/03 - Work in progress/Ohms Law.md

 #### Resistance Units
 To find the total resistance of all components, add the reciprocals of R in sum
 $$R = (\frac{1}{R1} + \frac{1}{R2} + \frac{1}{R3} + ... + \frac{1}{Rn})^{-1}$$

----
+#### Other Factors

-There are other additional factors that may cause changes to the resistance. [[Joule Heating]] or Ohmic Heating occurs when the temperature of the conductor affects the electric current through a conductor.
+There are other additional factors that may cause changes to the resistance. [[Joule Heating]] or 'Ohmic Heating' occurs when the temperature of the conductor affects the electric current through a conductor.
 The calculation is known as [[Joule's law]].